postmanlabs/postman-code-generators/CONTRIBUTING.md

 #### `npm test`

 The script associated with `npm test` will run all tests that ensures that your commit does not break anything in the repository.
+Additional requirements to run these tests have been listed down in [ADDITIONAL_DEPENDENCIES](/ADDITIONAL_DEPENDENCIES.md)

-* `npm test`: Runs strucutre, unit and system tests for all codegens
+* `npm test`: Runs strucutre, unit, newman and system tests for all codegens
 * `npm run test <codegen-name>`: Runs tests for a particular codegen.